zorglub3/rsynth/README.md

 be described with partial differential equations.
 It is very bad at simulating systems with break points.

-Currently, the modules can only be set up at compile time, but in the future, this may change.
-Adding and removing modules while the simulation is running should be possilbe.
-Also, connecting and disconnecting modules should be possible as well.
+The configuration of the synthesizer system, the modules and interconnections, can be defined with an INI file.
+The command line synth reads such a file and simulates the synthesizer system.
+It can receive MIDI events and play sound.

 ## Future work

 - More modules...
-Especially for control, but also delay and some reverbs
+Especially for control, but also delay and some reverbs.
-- Improved support for various scales.
-Just intonation.
-That sort of thing.
+- Improved "input expressions" for defining module interconnections.
+- Compile time parsing of INI files to generate Rust code for defining a synth.
+- Compile to more exotic targets: Raspberry Pi and Daisy Seed.
+- Build unikernel deployments of a complete synth to Raspberry Pi to make a "hardware synth" that starts up real quick.
+Have a look at unikraft.
+- More testing.
+- Documentation.

+### Stuff to do soon

+- Improve/simplify the wavetable module
+- Use PolyBLEP for the sawtooth oscillator (and make a PWM/square oscillator).
+- Clean up modules.
+Some are redundant (quadrature oscillator), some should be renamed (`midi_cc` and `midi_mono` - they are not really MIDI), some of the code can probably be improved a lot.

 ## Testing